 The next formidable task was the restoration of the wooden sash windows, which were badly in need of repair and preservation.
 The process required removal of the windows for restorative work at a woodshop, then reinstallation.
 One half of the windows were finished by the spring of 1998, the second half by the spring of 1999.
 The warped front door was also replaced with a solid mahogany paneled door specially built to resemble the original.
 New carpeting was installed in the front hall/office area.

 In 2005, the mortgage was fully paid off, making Stone School one of the few cooperative nurseries in North America to own its building.

 In 2007, the school spent over $37,000 to improve drainage and waterproof the foundation.
 This was paid mostly from savings, but partly with a bank loan.
 The loan was fully repaid in 2009, and the school is now saving for a future basement renovation!
 A long history of sound fiscal policies, plus committed parents and teachers, make it possible for a small non-profit organization to tackle these challenges.

 The little Stone School holds an important place in the history of southeastern Michigan.
 It is an historic gem—an Ann Arbor landmark—which with proper care should last well into the next century.

-Stone School Cooperative Nursery is proud to be instrumental in its preservation.
+Stone School Cooperative Preschool is proud to be instrumental in its preservation.